Building Legalization in Croatia 2026 — The Complete Guide

 How long does the procedure take?

-The duration of the procedure cannot be precisely determined in advance because it depends on several factors:
+The duration of the process cannot be determined in advance as it depends on several factors:

-• the number of requests received at the competent office
+• the number of applications received by the competent authority

-• the tidiness and completeness of the documentation
+• the completeness and accuracy of the documentation

-The most important step is always the initial check, because only then can the cost-effectiveness and feasibility of the procedure be realistically assessed.
+The most important step is always the initial verification, as only then can the feasibility and cost of the process be realistically assessed.

-If the building was extended or reconstructed after June 21, 2011, that intervention cannot be legalized.
+If a structure was extended or reconstructed after 21.
+6. 2011, that work cannot be legalized.

 Most common situations

-• building built before 2011 → can be legalized
+• structure built before 2011 → eligible for legalization

-• building partially extended → building permit required
+• structure partially extended → building permit required for the extension

-• building built after 2011 → cannot be legalized
+• structure built after 2011 → not eligible for legalization

-• building built before 1968 that was extended before 2011 → can be legalized
+• structure built before 1968, extended before 2011 → eligible for legalization

-• building built before 1968 partially extended after 2011 → building permit required
+• structure built before 1968, partially extended after 2011 → building permit required

 The biggest mistake in practice is waiting until legalization becomes an urgent obligation.

-At that point, the procedure usually comes under time and financial pressure, and the ability to choose contractors and the optimal solution decreases.
+At that point the process most often comes under time and financial pressure, and the ability to choose a contractor and find an optimal solution is reduced.

-If you know the building is illegal and plan to use it long-term, it is rational to start the procedure before it becomes a condition for:
+If you know a structure is illegal and you plan to use it long-term, it makes sense to start the process before it becomes a condition for:

 • selling the property